-- 260 The rationale for using the 756:1544 nm wavelength combination is threefold: 1) the SAGE III/ISS aerosol extinction, we have an advantage of additional wavelength measurements including a longer wavelength (1544 nm) that can be used for the analyses.
-As noted above, while SAGE III/ISS measurements have been used in many studies, due to a reported negative bias in the 521 nm aerosol extinction measurement is subject to known artifacts, 2) the 756 and 1544 nm wavelength pair are about a factor of two different (comparable to the 525nm channel (Wang et al., 2020)0pt, we now apply a simple correction - 265 by spectrally interpolating extinction between 450 :1020 nm ratio used in TV13 for SAGE II), and 3) unlike the 525:1020 nm extinction ratio, 756nm channel using Ångström exponent (Knepp et al., 2021)0pt.
-While the most commonly used wavelength combinations for SAGE series of measurements are 525 and 1020 nm, due to the reasons listed in section 2.1, we prefer to use a different wavelength combination of :1544 nm extinction ratio extends particle size differentiation to large sizes.
-Fig. 3b shows the theoretical 756and 1544.
-We, however compared :1544 ratio as a function of particle size and demonstrates that the ratio - 270 retained sensitivity to particle size changes up to ≈0.8 μm rather than 0.5 μm for the 525and: 1020 nm wavelength combination for historical reasons and observe that both wavelength combinations (ratio.
-Therefore, the 756/:1544 wavelength combination allows size discrimination at lower altitudes in the lower troposphere where larger aerosol particles can be observed following volcanic eruptions (e.g., ash) and we used the 756:1544 nm and 525 /1020 nm) yield similar results in the stratosphere (not shown here) extinction ratio for the SOATCM proposed here. - 275 SAGE III/ISS data witnessed many small to has borne witness to a number of moderate eruptions and several PyroCb events that reached the stratosphere --(see Table 1lists those events with event date and latitude of occurrence.
-The frequency of occurrence of these events make it more).
-Given the frequency of events that enhance the aerosol extinction, it is challenging to employ a cloud screening algorithm for SAGE III/ISS An enhancement of aerosol extinction following these events is therefore important as in some cases, enhanced aerosols could be large enough to be misinterpreted as clouds, particularly - 280 when they are mixed with aerosol/cloud mixture in the tail of the distribution shown in Figure ??a .
+For SAGE III/ISS aerosol extinction, we have an advantage of additional wavelength measurements including a longer wavelength (1544 nm) that can be used for the analyses.
+As noted above, while SAGE III/ISS measurements have been used in many studies, due to a reported negative bias in the 525 nm channel (Wang et al., 2020), we now apply a simple correction by spectrally interpolating extinction between 450 and 756 nm channel using Ångström exponent (Knepp et al., 2021).
+While the most commonly used wavelength combinations for SAGE series of measurements are 525 and 1020 nm, due to the reasons listed in section 2.1, we prefer to use a different wavelength combination of 756 and 1544.
+We, however compared 525 and

+1020 nm wavelength combination for historical reasons and observe that both wavelength combinations (756 /1544 nm and 525 /1020 nm) yield similar results in the stratosphere (not shown here).

+SAGE III/ISS data witnessed many small to moderate eruptions and several PyroCb events that reached the stratosphere.
+Table 1 lists those events with event date and latitude of occurrence.
+The frequency of occurrence of these events make it more challenging to employ a cloud screening algorithm for SAGE III/ISS.
+An enhancement of aerosol extinction following these events is therefore important as in some cases, enhanced aerosols could be large enough to be misinterpreted as clouds, particularly when they are mixed with aerosol/cloud mixture in the tail of the distribution shown in Figure 3a.
 Our goal here is to first identify enhancement in aerosol extinction following these events and the time it takes to get back to the background level.
 We, therefore analyzed the data following these events to look for enhanced aerosol loading.
 We then employed an approach to look for any enhancement in the data based on median absolute deviation statistics to compute outliers in the data.
-The outliers for these events are in fact perturbed extinction coefficients, based solely on the presence of outliers without a substantial

-- risk of denoting volcanic or smoke-related enhancements as 'cloud'.
-In developing SOATCM, we found it critical to identify instances of enhanced aerosol within the observations and track that enhancement as it dissipates.
-Median absolute deviation statistics is are computed on a monthly basis with a 20 degree latitude band that is centered at the volcanic/fire event latitude.
+The outliers for these events are in fact perturbed extinction coefficients.
+Median absolute deviation statistics is computed on a monthly basis with a 20 degree latitude band that is centered at the volcanic/fire event latitude.
 We, then define an outlier extinction coefficient from the monthly probability density function distribution.
-The Following Iglewicz and Hoaglin (1993)0pt, we define an outlier extinction coefficient, $k_0 = -a s k_a + 3.5$ MAD, where k_a is the median - 290 extinction coefficient of the distribution and MAD is the median absolute deviation.
-We use a factor of 3.5 to estimate outlier based on modified Z-scores of a simulation study (Iglewicz and Hoaglin, 1993) Optthat shows an absolute value of 3.5 can be used to define potential outliers in the above equation.
+The outlier extinction coefficient, $k_0 = k_a + 3.5MAD$ , where $k_a$ is the median extinction coefficient of the distribution and MAD is the median absolute deviation.
+We use a factor of 3.5 to estimate outlier based on modified Z-scores of a simulation study (Iglewicz and Hoaglin, 1993) that shows an absolute value of 3.5 can be used to define potential outliers in the above equation.